QuinnWilton/daat/README.md

 MockUserService.follow(user, follower)
 ```

 You're also able to specify that a dependency should be a module.
-My end-goal is to validate that the passed modules conform to a behaviour described by the declaration, but right now I am only validating that you did in fact pass a module.
+If that module defines a behaviour, then the dependency will be validated as implementating that behaviour.

 ```elixir
 import Daat